 Additive/Variant Analysis: This additive quote provides insight into the role of business to carry out projects in the church.
 The examination of the roles of church staff and their abilities to complete tasks resulting in a successful event indicates the church requires management comparable to a business.

-Contextualization: Not until studying BAM did I consider the church as a business or think it needed to have business aspects to function.
+Contextualization: I did not consider the church as a business until studying BAM or think it needed to have business aspects to function.
 As a Career Coach, I have tried to connect with churches to adopt my Program, but have met with significant resistance despite having a credible Christian assessment tool.
 These results help me understand how churches can have a difficult time thinking of starting a BAM venture when neither it nor staff are equipped with a “we are a business” mindset.
 I look forward to pursuing churches and the possibilities they can undertake through BAM.

 Comment 8: (from LDR 807 Transforming Self-Concept):